-These get added to your account after you register and so are billed to your parents address (or to your school, in some cases).
+These get added to your account after you register and so are billed to your billing address (or to your school, in some cases).

 You learn about your host family during orientation before you are placed.
 At that time the housing coordinator can answer your questions and share other students’ feedback about the placement.

-Yes, we work with a travel agent who has reserved group flights for SU center programs.
-You will make your reservation directly with this experienced agent.
+Yes, we work with a travel agent who has reserved group flights for some SU center programs.
 The group flight includes group transport abroad from the airport to orientation hotel.
-An SU Abroad representative also escorts the group flight.
-Students who choose to book flights on line or through other agents will need to make their own arrangements to meet up with the group.
+An SU Abroad representative (a staff or faculty member) also escorts the group flight in most cases.
+Students who choose to book flights online or through other agents will need to make their own arrangements to meet up with the group.

 Full payment is required prior to departure, unless you are on the SU Payment Plan or have financial aid loans that will be applied after your departure.

-Our student services staff abroad has an on-call person 24-hours a day, seven days a week.
-Our home office also has an on-call person after hours who can respond to an emergency.
-See Student Health and Safety FAQ, or call us at 1-800-235-3472 if you still have concerns.
+The SU Abroad center staff has an on-call person 24 hours a day, seven days a week.
+The SU Abroad main campus office also has an on-call person after hours who can respond to an emergency.
+See the Student Health and Safety section of our website, or call us at 1-800-235-3472 if you still have concerns.